Masked Motion Encoding for Self-Supervised Video Representation Learning: Experiments

-We visualize the predicted trajectory motion target in Fig~\ref{fig:visual}.
-The model is able to reconstruct the spatially and temporally dense trajectories of different object parts from a temporally sparse input video.
-Even without seeing the object in the current frame (the hand being masked out), the model is able to locate it in contextual frames and accurately estimate its movement (the dense trajectories).
-Our prediction of HOG features has similar qualitative results to the previous work~\citep{MaskFeat}.
-Thus we do not show it in this paper.
-See Appendix~\ref{app:visual} for more visualization results.
+We visualize the predicted motion trajectory in Fig.~\ref{fig:visual}.
+The model is able to reconstruct the spatial and temporally dense trajectories of different object parts from a temporally sparse input video.
+Even without seeing the object in the current frame (the hand being masked out), the model is able to locate it through contextual patches and accurately estimate its trajectory.
+We only visualize the position changes since our prediction of HOG features has similar quality to the previous work~\cite{MaskFeat}.